Pzychopomp/CPSC-335-Proj2/README.md

 # Spring 2023
 # Instructor: Himani Tawade

-**Clone This repository into your repository and implement the code, along with a document with required details mentioned at the last, a demo video, readme file and .gitignore file.
+**along with a document with required details mentioned at the last, a demo video, readme file and .gitignore file.
 Submission will be a git repo link with all the requirements updated to repo on canvas.**

-# CPSC--335-Algorithms

 ## Members:
  David Nguyen (dnguyen271@csu.fullerton.edu) & Vivian Truong(vtruong72@csu.fullerton.edu)